Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis shows that as of 2021 Census data, there are 35 active transport stops operating within Austins Ferry - Granton.
-These stops serve a mix of bus routes, with a total of 124 individual routes providing 8,901 weekly passenger trips.
-Transport accessibility is rated good, with residents typically located 245 meters from the nearest stop.
-In this primarily residential area, most commuting is outward-bound, with car being the dominant mode at 92%, while bus usage stands at 5%.
-Vehicle ownership averages 1.9 per dwelling, higher than the regional average.
-Only 6.8% of residents work from home, which may reflect COVID-19 conditions.
+Public transport analysis reveals 35 active transport stops operating within Austins Ferry - Granton, comprising a mix of buses.
+These stops are serviced by 124 individual routes, collectively providing 8,901 weekly passenger trips.
+Transport accessibility is rated as good, with residents typically located 245 meters from the nearest transport stop.
+As a primarily residential area, most residents commute outward; the car remains the dominant mode at 92%, with 5% by bus.
+Vehicle ownership averages 1.9 per dwelling, which is above the regional average.
+A relatively low 6.8% of residents work from home (2021 Census; may reflect COVID-19 conditions).

-Service frequency across all routes averages 1,271 trips per day, equating to approximately 254 weekly trips per stop.
+Service frequency averages 1,271 trips per day across all routes, equating to approximately 254 weekly trips per individual stop.

 Frequently Asked Questions - Transport